 - A highly visible feedback tab where we can survey users about accessibility needs.

-A guide to making Easy Read information People First's guide from the Office for Disability Issues.
+A guide to making easy read information People First's guide from the Office for Disability Issues.
 Everyone has the right to get information in a way you understand.
-This guide outlines the key principles for creating information in an Easy Read format.
+This guide outlines the key principles for creating information in an easy read format.

 Office for Disability Issues The Office for Disability Issues is a strategic and whole-of-government focused policy group, located within the Ministry of Social Development.
-It was established in 2002 to provide dedicated support to the Minister for Disability Issues and to be the focal point in government on disability issues.

-Web Accessibility Initiative Comprehensive website providing strategies, guidelines, and resources to make the Web accessible to people with disabilities.
-Includes hosting the Web Content Accessibility Guidelines (WCAG) 2.0 and a range of accessibility related working groups.
+Web Accessibility Initiative Comprehensive website providing strategies, guidelines and resources to make the Web accessible to people with disabilities.
+Includes hosting the Web Content Accessibility Guidelines (WCAG) 2.0 and a range of accessibility-related working groups.